 The economy is dependent on agriculture, which accounts for more than 40 percent of GDP and 80 percent of exports; the country’s rapidly growing population underscores the need for sustainable and high-quality access to food.
-Through the U.S. Government's Feed the Future, USAID enhances food security, increases agricultural productivity, and promotes resilience, especially among vulnerable populations.
+Through the U.S. Government's Feed the Future initiative, we enhance food security, increase agricultural productivity, and promote resilience, especially among vulnerable populations.

-By incorporating environmental issues into its efforts within Ethiopia, USAID strives to develop initiatives that make improvements across sectors and promote sustainable development.
-USAID programs also support biodiversity conservation in some of the remaining natural forests and the revitalization of rangeland productivity in pastoral areas.
+By incorporating environmental issues into its efforts within Ethiopia, we strive to develop initiatives that make improvements across sectors and promote sustainable development.
+Our programs also support biodiversity conservation in some of the remaining natural forests and the revitalization of rangeland productivity in pastoral areas.